Early Career & Young Professional Development

 Following the Summit, participants attend the NAFOA Annual Conference.
 The two-day conference provides networking opportunities and facilitates important dialogues about tribal finance and economic issues impacting tribal economies.

-Youth ages 20-26 years old participating in Career Basics are invited to apply for the NAFOA Leadership Summit.
+Young professionals ages 21-27 years old participating in Career Basics are invited to apply for the NAFOA Leadership Summit.

 - Career Basics Requirement